morngrar/covidcapitalist/README.md

 # COVID Capitalist
 48h jam based on Weekly Game Jam week 163, from a team of three.
+The theme: **Tycoon**

 ## Installing
 The game has two dependencies.
 Python 3 and the module `pygame`.